DarkMellow/Daily-Coding/README.md

 # Daily-Coding
-A repo for posting DSA and General question solutions and other basic codes.
+A repository for posting DSA and General question solutions and other basic codes.

 Author - Ankan Karmakar